pyranges/pyranges_1.x/docs/tutorial.rst

   PyRanges with 5 rows, 5 columns, and 1 index columns.
   Contains 1 chromosomes and 2 strands.

-So far we applied :func:`extend_ranges <pyranges.PyRanges.extend_ranges>` and :func:`slice_ranges <pyranges.PyRanges.slice_ranges>` to obtain the regions immediately upstream of each CDS group.
+So far we applied :func:`extend_ranges <pyranges1.PyRanges.extend_ranges>` and :func:`slice_ranges <pyranges1.PyRanges.slice_ranges>` to obtain the regions immediately upstream of each CDS group.
-In latest versions, pyranges offers a direct method to perform this operation, called :func:`upstream <pyranges.PyRanges.upstream>` (as well as its 3' analog :func:`downstream <pyranges.PyRanges.downstream>`):
+In latest versions, pyranges1 offers a direct method to perform this operation, called :func:`upstream <pyranges1.PyRanges.upstream>` (as well as its 3' analog :func:`downstream <pyranges1.PyRanges.downstream>`):

   >>> cds.upstream(length=300, group_by='ID').head()
     index  |    Chromosome           Start      End  Strand      ID